 C - Code Structure Location - This bar at the bottom of the editor displays the current position of the cursor as it relates to the overall structure of the code.
-In the following figure, for example, the bar indicates that a setOnClickListener method call is currently being edited, and that this line of code is contained within the onCreate method of the MainActivity class.
+In the following figure, for example, the bar indicates that the convertCurrency method is currently being edited, and that this method is contained within the MainActivity class.

-Selecting an element within the bar will move the cursor to the corresponding location within the code file.
-For example, selecting the onCreate() entry will move the cursor to the top of the onCreate method within the source code.
+Double-clicking an element within the bar will move the cursor to the corresponding location within the code file.
+For example, double-clicking on the convertCurrency entry will move the cursor to the top of the convertCurrency method within the source code.
+Similarly clicking on the MainActivity entry will drop down a list of available code navigation points for selection: